-Conferral of the dual business degree is contingent upon satisfactory completion of the student's primary program of study.
+For those students who are receiving academic credit waivers, conferral of the dual business degree is contingent upon satisfactory completion of the student's primary program of study.
 Students who do not meet the academic requirements for conferral of their primary program and who wish to complete the business degree will be required to adhere to all the Huizenga College criteria for program completion.
 Please contact the Office of Academic Advising for additional information.